rixx/books.rixx.de/src/reviews/1998/kalle-blomquist-meisterdetektiv.md

   rating: 5
 ---

 My first, own, **serious** book!
 Serious in that it was long, and the book I got for my first day at school.
-Desplite its length – it's a collection of three individual books – I got through it within the first week of school.
+Despite its length – it's a collection of three individual books – I got through it within the first week of school.

 I re-read it often after that.
 The stories are so vivid and real and relevant – Astrid Lindgren was an author who never